muuty/clip-tutorial-3/README.md

 # 1. Install
 I recommend using a virtual environment.
+On the live session, I used pycharm to create a virtual environment.

 After creating and activating a virtual environment, run the following command to install the required packages.
 ```bash
 pip install -r requirements.txt